kareemAboelatta/Social-media/README.md

 /*
-As a abstractions, if want to get the database from the Mars, I don't care just implement this interface and do what you want in your own class and suit concretions(firebase, api,etc..)
+As a abstractions, if want to get the database from the Mars, I don't care just implement this interface and do what you want in your own class and suit concretion (firebase, api,etc..)
 */
 interface Database {